 Instructional videos, books, and online tutorials can provide a wealth of useful information to help you grasp fundamental concepts and techniques.
 Training partners or participating in online communities can also give valuable feedback and motivation to help you progress.
 Keep in mind, though, that eventually attending classes and workshops with experienced coaches will be crucial for refining your skills and advancing your training.

-Remember, most Muay Thai classes will usually consist of some form of the below:
+Remember, most Muay Thai classes will usually consist of some form of the below so it’s best to try to implement types of that training at home to get the most from Muay Thai:

 - Warm ups (Run, skipping rope)